 Coquitlam Massage Therapy

-Massage involves the application of various techniques such as pressure and manual therapy being applied to the muscular structures and soft tissues of your body.
+Treatment with professional massage involves the application of various techniques such as pressure, and manual movement being applied to the muscular structures and soft tissues of your body.
 This can be for sport related injuries, sports performance, relief of discomfort, or simply for relaxation.

-Massage Therapy has been proven to decrease stress and helps control pain.
-It has also been shown to be effective in treating deeper structures of the body such as ligaments, bones and joints, fascia, blood vessels, organs and other soft tissues of the body.
+Various massage techniques have been proven to decrease stress and helps control pain.
+They have also been shown to be great for treating deeper structures of the body such as ligaments, bones and joints, fascia, blood vessels, organs and other soft tissues of the body.

 Fascia is a very densely woven connective tissue, covering and interpenetrating every muscle, bone, nerve, artery, and vein, as well as all of our organs.
 Fascia also plays an important role in the support of our bodies, since it surrounds and attaches to all structures.
 In a normal healthy state, the fascia is relaxed and wavy in configuration, but when we experience physical trauma, scarring, or inflammation, the fascia loses its pliability.
 Trauma of any sort including minor or major falls, whiplash, surgery, repetitive stress injuries, or just habitual poor posture over time have a cumulative effect.